What's in a Dog Name

 What's in a Dog Name? ...

 A puppy or dog needs just the right name to live up to, a name that fits his/her personality or his/her appearance or his/her owner's expectations.
 A puppy's name will be used dozens of times each day.
 It should be short and sweet, preferably one or two syllables.
-It should not sound like anyone else's name or like any of the commands that will be used to tell the puppy what you expect him to do.
+It should not sound like anyone else's name or like any of the cues that will be used to tell the puppy what you expect him to do.

 Some owners bestow plain and simple names on their canine companions --many a Dusty or Rusty, Bob or Blackie, Patches or Spot lives in urban and suburban neighbourhoods throughout the country.
 Other owners name their pooches after favourite book, movie, or television characters; sports; favourite relatives; or favourite foods; there's a plethora of Sherlock's, Scarlets, Spocks, Sluggers, Sam's, and Sugars around.